The 2018 application cycle is now closed. Please visit the EHA TRTH

 EHA and ASH arrange all travel and accommodation for the TRTH spring course and follow-up meetings as follows:

 Travel, accommodation and food for the spring course are arranged and covered by EHA and ASH.
 Economy class airfare, up to € 1000, is arranged and covered by EHA and ASH.
+Participants are responsible for arranging their own VISA and valid travel documents in order to allow them to attend all TRTH Meetings.

 Travel and accommodation for follow-up meetings are arranged and covered by EHA and ASH.
 Economy class airfare, up to € 1000 per meeting, is arranged and covered by EHA and ASH.
 Three nights accommodation, per follow-up meeting, are arranged in a designated hotel and covered by EHA and ASH.

-If there are special circumstances regarding the trainee's or institute's ability to cover additional costs, applicants are still encouraged to apply.
+If there are special circumstances regarding the participant's or institute's ability to cover additional costs, applicants are still encouraged to apply.
 The mentor should include an addendum that explains the financial difficulties that exist.back to top

 TRTH Application Procedure

 The focus of the TRTH program is on laboratory-based translational research.
 Research projects must be hypothesis driven and directly connected to some aspect of human biology.
 Projects may encompass any form of cellular, molecular, structural, biochemical, genetic, or other appropriate experimental approach using human biological material or human subjects with the aim of reaching novel insights into human biology.
-Pilot and early phase clinical studies translating the laboratory discoveries "to the beside" may be included in the proposal; however, pure clinical trial projects with laboratory correlatives will not be considered.
+Pilot and early phase clinical studies translating the laboratory discoveries "to the bedside" may be included in the proposal; however, pure clinical trial projects with laboratory correlatives will not be considered.

 Proficiency in English is required.